DSupps/Credit_Risk_Analysis/README.md

 ![balanced_random_forest_classification](https://user-images.githubusercontent.com/36451701/129460824-8527e234-53ee-4489-afb2-327c5794b0a0.png)

-   - The precision score for the high-risk has imporved at bit (4%), but still indicates a large number of false positives, which indicates an unreliable positive classification.
+   - The precision score for the high-risk has improved a bit (4%), but still indicates a large number of false positives, which indicates an unreliable positive classification.
    - The F1 score is still low (14) but improving.

 ### Easy Ensemble AdaBoost Classifier Model: